Skip to main content

 How is WFP working to end malnutrition?

 WFP’s primary focus is to reach people who are at greatest risk of malnutrition and inadequate diets.
-Much of our work targets young children and pregnant and breastfeeding mothers, as they are the most vulnerable to undernutrition.
-Supporting good nutrition during the 1,000-day window from pregnancy to age 2 is also the most cost-effective way to avert malnutrition, and to ensure good growth and development throughout life.
-We also support other groups who are left furthest behind and who are most vulnerable to malnutrition, for example those living with HIV.
+Much of our work targets young children and pregnant and breastfeeding mothers.
+They have the highest nutritional needs and the lowest reserves, and so are the most vulnerable to undernutrition.
+We also support other groups who are left furthest behind and who are most vulnerable to malnutrition, for example people living with HIV.

-We work with governments and other nutrition partners to monitor vulnerabilities.
+In emergencies, we provide specialized nutritious foods to prevent malnutrition and to aid the recovery of those who are already malnourished.
+Where markets are functioning, we distribute cash or vouchers so families can afford nutritious food, and we work to ensure our food assistance is nutritionally adequate.
+We also collaborate with governments and other nutrition partners to monitor vulnerabilities.
 This includes using innovative approaches in some of the most inaccessible regions on the planet.